adaptivegears/bootstrap/README.md

 5. **Observability Built-in**: OpenTelemetry integration provides visibility into deployment processes with minimal setup.

-6. **CLI-First Approach**: Recognizing that Ansible blends imperative and declarative paradigms, Bootstrap provides a CLI interface that feels more natural than trying to force a purely declarative model.
+6. **CLI-First Approach**: Recognizing that Ansible blends imperative and declarative paradigms, `bootstrap` provides a CLI interface that feels more natural than trying to force a purely declarative model.

-7. **Universal Compatibility**: While Bootstrap works best with playbooks designed for it, it remains fully compatible with any standard Ansible playbook without requiring special structures or modifications.
+7. **Universal Compatibility**: While `bootstrap` works best with playbooks designed for it, it remains fully compatible with any standard Ansible playbook without requiring special structures or modifications.

-Bootstrap is particularly valuable for:
-- Initial server setup and bootstrapping
+`bootstrap` is particularly valuable for initial server setup and bootstrapping.
-- Applying standardized configurations across multiple systems
-- Quick deployment of common services with best practices
-- Enabling infrastructure-as-code in environments where full configuration management solutions might be overkill

-By reducing the complexity of running Ansible playbooks, Bootstrap makes infrastructure automation more accessible and reduces the time from provisioning to a fully configured system.

 ## License